Hybrid Block Successive Approximation for One-Sided Non-Convex Min-Max Problems: Algorithms and Applications: Theoretical Properties of HiBSA

-where $\xi^r\in \partial (\mathcal{I}_{\cal{Y}}(y^r)+ g(y^r))$.
-Using this, we have the following inequalities: { } where $(a)$ uses the concavity of $l'(x,y)$; in $(b)$ we use \eqref{eq:opt:y:3}; $(c)$ is from subtracting \eqref{eq:opt:y:3} with the same condition at iteration $r-1$, and plugging the resulting $\xi^{r+1}-\xi^r$; in $(d)$ we use the quadrilateral identity \eqref{eq.eqrel} for the term involving $v$, and the Lipschitz continuity of $\nabla_y f$ (cf. A. 3), the Young's inequality, as well as the following identity: { } Combining \eqref{eq.descentx} and \eqref{eq.descenty}, we obtain the desired result. \QED \end{proof} Next we show that there exists a potential function, given below, which decreases consistently { } \begin{lemma} {\it Suppose that Assumptions A, B and C-2 are satisfied.
+We have the following convergence analysis.
+The proofs of the results below can be found in Appendix Sec. \ref{app:lemma4} -- \ref{app:T2}. \begin{lemma} {(Descent lemma) {\it Suppose that Assumptions A, B and C-2 hold.
+Let $(x^r,y^r)$ be a sequence generated by HiBSA, with {$\gamma^r > 0$} and $\beta^r>L_{x_i}, \; \forall~r,i$.
+Then we have:}{ }} \end{lemma} Next we show that there exists a potential function, given below, which decreases consistently { } \begin{lemma} {\it Suppose that Assumptions A, B and C-2 are satisfied.
 Let $(x^r,y^r)$ be a sequence generated by HiBSA.
-Suppose the following conditions are satisfied for all $r$,{ } then the change of potential function can be bounded through { }} \end{lemma} \begin{proof} To simplify notation, define $f^{r+1}:=f(x^{r+1},y^{r+1})$.
-The optimality conditions of $y$ problem are given by
+Suppose the following conditions are satisfied for all $r$, { } then the change of potential function can be bounded through { }} \end{lemma}